Le Livre de Seyntz Medicines: Historical context

-Written in Anglo Norman —the French dialect of medieval England—the Livre tells historians something as to Duke Henry's own upbringing and personality, albeit through his own words.
+Written in Anglo Norman —the French dialect of medieval England—the Livre tells historians something as to Duke Henry's own upbringing and personality through his own words.
 He says he was a good looking youth, for example, but, as he was English, knew little French, and the learning that he had, had come to him late in life.
 Although Fowler comments that "on the latter point he was modest about his own accomplishment", Tavormina argues that this was not necessarily to be taken literally, as a number of similar expressions of self-apology are found in other contemporaneous texts and should be seen as intentional humility.
 On the other hand, suggests Batt, the breadth of his observations may include references to the Divine Comedy, and even if not, Le Livre "is clearly the work of a well-read and cultured author".
 Coleman suggests there is a tension between the admiration Grosmont had for the French language—being "respectful, rather humble" towards it—and his career as a great fighter in France against all things French.

-Grosmont may have been influenced by othern writers, such as Guillaume de Deguileville, whose treatment of the Lady Sloth character is similar to his, and even though he is not known to have possessed many books, he probably had access to Leicester Abbey's extensive library, which included over eighty medical books.
+Grosmont may have been influenced by other writers, such as Guillaume de Deguileville, whose treatment of the Lady Sloth character is similar to his, and even though he is not known to have possessed many books, he probably had access to Leicester Abbey's extensive library, which included over eighty medical books.
 Batt suggests that the lack of direct influence is useful in itself as a historical reference point as, having "no obvious identifiable single source", it sheds direct light on Grosmont's activities—more precisely, his view of his activities—over the preceding decade.
 Although Le Livre rarely touches on chivalry, Arnould has noted a stark difference in the Grosmont known to contemporaries and thence to historians—the great general, diligent royal servant and epitome of chivalry—and the one he presents himself, "so ingenuously humble and sometimes crudely frank".
 He also displays qualities of tenderness, dignity and "gentle candour" through his writing.
 These qualities are not, however, incompatible, argues Arnould, as the piety the author demonstrates combined with a lack of animosity towards enemies may back up the chivalric image rather than impinge upon it.
 Batt argues that Grosmont personifies the contradictions inherent in the medieval chivalric ideal vis-à-vis the warrior knight and the penitent Christian.
 The book also suggests the extent of Grosmont's own medical knowledge, and more broadly the extent to which continental expertise had impacted England; Grosmont's personal physician was from Bologna, for example.
 New medical concepts entwined with traditional religion as well; a confessional text from Exeter of 1340, for example, uses a similar metaphor to Grosmont, proposing that "Christ is the best physician".
 Grosmont also points out that wisest of physicians, as such is Christ, will not waste his precious medicine on the incurable.